 Just because these services operate from within the US, UK, or elsewhere in the Five Eyes doesn’t necessarily mean they’re bad.
 With that said, if you don’t want to take your chances (however slim they may be), keep these in mind.

-VPNs are a very popular tool in the Five Eyes, and the US in particular.
+VPNs are a popular tool in the Five Eyes, especially in the US.
 It’s no surprise that these countries are home to some of the most prominent VPN providers.

 3 of these (PIA, IPVanish, and TorGuard) are based in the US and of these, PIA certainly has a great reputation among casual users and privacy advocates alike.
 Why is that?